Updated: 6 days ago

 Now, onto one specific F-road.
 F35, also known as the Kjölur Route or Kjalvegur Road, is one of the unique mountain roads.
 Most of the F-roads cut into the Highlands, but not all the way across.
 In these cases, you turn back the way you came to return to the coast.
 But some roads, like F35, cut all the way across, taking you between north and south Iceland.

 This doesn’t mean the F-road is a shortcut.
-In fact, it will probably take you longer than the winding coastal roads.
+In fact, it will probably take you longer than the winding coastal roads, so it is not a common route to add to the typical Iceland itinerary.
 However, the reward of picking this route is witnessing untouched natural beauty and some incredible geological features.
 Keep in mind the speed limit on F35 Iceland is 80 at max, but that’s a guideline, not a target.

 If you’re starting from the south, F35 begins after Gullfoss waterfall, one of the stops along the Golden Circle route.
 Route 35 becomes F35, then changes from paved road to gravel, marking the beginning of your highland journey.